thisisangelboy/winrm_monitoring/README.md

 # WinRM Monitoring Script

 This Python script monitors the status of the Windows Remote Management (WinRM) service and automatically disables it if it is found to be running.
-Additionally, it sends an email notification when the WinRM service is disabled.
+Additionally, it sends an email notification when the WinRM service is detected as enabled.

 ## Features

 - Continuously checks the status of the WinRM service at regular intervals (default: 30 seconds).
 - Disables the WinRM service if it is found to be running.
-- Sends an email notification using the Mailgun API when the WinRM service is disabled.
+- Sends an email notification using the Mailgun API when the WinRM service is detected as enabled.
 - Handles keyboard interrupts (Ctrl+C) gracefully and displays a message when monitoring is stopped by the user.

 ## Prerequisites